ethglobal/ethsingapore-bounties/README.md

 ### 1) Make sure you're eligible to participate!

 While participating at ETHGlobal events like ETH San Francisco is essentially as easy as contributing to an open source project, you do have to be physically present.
-Registration will take place on October 5th at 4:00pm in the [Palace of Fine Arts](https://www.google.ca/maps/place/3301+Lyon+St,+San+Francisco,+CA+94123,+USA/@37.8029577,-122.4513816,17z/data=!4m5!3m4!1s0x808586d567c38637:0x5477f0108e294db2!8m2!3d37.8019913!4d-122.4486565).
-If you have not received a message confirming that your application to ETH San Francisco was accepted please reach out to us at sponsor@ethglobal.co.
+Registration will take place on December 7th at the location on the ethsingapore.co website.

 ### 2) Before the hackathon